 Cheryl is a Licensed Marriage and Family Therapist who has been working with families in distress for over 20 years.
 She is an AAMFT Approved Supervisor in Pennsylvania and is working toward a specialization in Early Childhood Trauma.
 Cheryl’s approach to therapy is warm, positive, and empathetic.
 She believes that most often the negative experiences we have in childhood corrupts our true sense of being.
 Cheryl’s personal mantra is derived from a quote by philosopher Friedrich Wilhelm Nietzsche that states “What does not kill you will make you stronger.”
 This quote she states, addresses the trials and tribulations we encounter in our pursuit of a happy and productive life and the personal strength it builds.

 Monica graduated with a Master’s Degree from La Salle University and a focus on Family Therapy.
 She enjoys working with families, couples, and individuals.
-She is trained in TFCBT and is passionate about helping children and families build healthy coping skills.
+She is trained in TFCBT, PE, ESFT and is passionate about helping children and families build healthy coping skills.
 Monica aims to empower her clients and provide them with a safe and supportive environment that promotes personal growth.
+She is a clinical supervisor and overall Site Supervisor for CFAR’s Northeast Outpatient office.
+Monica loves gardening, cooking, and reading.
+She speaks both English and Spanish.
+What Monica loves most about CFAR us the opportunity for collaboration amongst therapist and the continued support provided from the organization as a whole.

 Full Time Therapists